madmodder123/RetroArch-PS1-Configurations/README.md

 Some games also require hacks to function correctly, these have also been included.

 Just make sure your ROMs have the same name otherwise the configs won't load!

+For RetroPie place the config files (.opt .cfg) inside the PS1_Configs folder in your "\opt\retropie\configs\all\retroarch\config\PCSX-ReARMed\" folder.
+For other systems You will have to find where your config files are saved for retroarch.